StefFrustagli/sfrustagli-freelance-journalist/README.md

 ### Features and general aspects left to implement
 Due to the short deadline and my limited knowledge, my focus was creating a functional and essential website.
 However, I hope to accomplish the following as I move forward:

-- Add a section with my Italian writings;
+- Add a page or section with my Italian writings and blog;
 - Implement the 'About' page:
   - add interactive information to make my personality more appealing to viewers.
 E.g. what I am reading at the moment, boardgames I've been playing, podcasts I am listening to, etc.